 A number of you who are reading this will realise that there is nothing that new about the advice that I have given you BUT you would be amazed at the number of people who don’t drill-down deep enough when they are trying to reach a market of prospective customers.

-The better acquainted you are with prospects in your market, the easier it is going to be to create an construct marketing campaigns than result in, the most important aspect of business…
+The better acquainted you are with prospects in your niche and target market, the easier it is going to be to create an construct marketing campaigns than result in, the most important aspect of business…

 Let’s discuss a number of factors that you MUST understand about your target market selection process before you embark upon creating any form of marketing campaign: